All Episodes

 And then the Sharptons and Jacktons of the world who are able to profit and not pay taxes in the case of Sharpton off this kind of thing.

-But what I just saw goes right back to what Rudy Giuliani started making the point on Sunday on on Meet the Press.
+But what I just saw goes right back to what Rudy Giuliani started making the point on Sunday on Meet the Press.

 A female reporter, don't know who it was, asked a question, a series of questions to the family attorney Benjamin Crump and the Reverend Sharpton.

-And the question of note was she said that when we went by the Ferguson Police Station, we saw all kinds of uniformed police and military type presence.
+And the question of note was, she said that when we went by the Ferguson police station, we saw all kinds of uniformed police and military type presence.

-We saw people with bulletproof vests, we saw SWAT teams fully outfitted at the Ferguson police station and inside it, it was a fortress.
+We saw SWAT teams fully outfitted at the Ferguson police station and inside it.

-And then when we left and we went over to West Florescent, where we expected to be stopped because we expected to see a huge police presence.
+And then when we left and we went over to West Florescent, where we expected to be stopped because we expected to see a huge police presence, when we got to West Floreson, she said, we didn't see any cops.

-And Sharpton started nodding his head, and he couldn't wait to get to the microphone.
+And Sharpton started nodding his head and he couldn't wait to get to the microphone.

 It was like Chuck Schumer trying to get to a camera and a microphone.

-Sharpton, he means he made a beeline for the first part of her question was, okay, well, since the local people let us down, do you think the feds could still bail us out here?
+The first part of her question was, okay, well, since the local people let us down, do you think the feds could still bail us out here?

-What it points up is this.
+But what it points up is this.

 If the cops had been there in great numbers, that would have been racist.